 Islam is not the religion of peace, nor (as its detractors would have it) is it the religion of war.
 Islam is the religion of obsessive-compulsive disorder.
 Anyone who's been a Muslim for more than five minutes has had to deal with a nosy uncle or auntie getting all up in their grill over something or another.
 Comedy blogger Maniac Muslim points out a few particularly annoying ones here and here and here and - well, it's a really big issue among the ummah (Muslim community).

-This also however, seem to be an artifact of South Asian Muslims, who has a predisposition towards being "Lawful" above all; other Muslims in other regions (particularly Indonesia, being notoriously syncretist) are much more relaxed.
-Despite fatwas are meant to be only softly-binding resolutions (Fatwa does literally mean "opinions") from scholars who are more knowledgeable about the rules, some have sworn oaths (sometimes literally) to defend a fatwa no matter what and will get into flame wars on questioning the authenticity of contradicting fatwas, or worse, ad hominem attacks on other jurists/scholars.
+This also however, seems to be an artifact of South Asian Muslims, who have a predisposition towards being "Lawful" above all; other Muslims in different regions (particularly Indonesia, being notoriously syncretist) are much more relaxed.
+Despite fatwas being meant to be only softly-binding resolutions (fatwa literally means "opinion") from scholars who are more knowledgeable about the rules, some have sworn oaths (sometimes literally) to defend a fatwa no matter what and will get into flame wars on questioning the authenticity of contradicting fatwas, or worse, ad hominem attacks on other jurists/scholars.

 On that note, Islam prescribes a hierarchy of which rules to follow in any given situation, starting from any directly-related clause quoted in the Qur'an (if any are applicable), then the hadith (the Prophet's Traditions), then opinions of jurists, up until lastly, one's personal take on the situation.
 Some Muslims even believe in some sort of God's Rule Zero: "God is Perfectly Just and All-Knowing.
 Thus, He will know what circumstances you are in when encountering this type of situation; Inshallah, He will understand."
 Conversely, Rule Zero Corollary is thusly said as: "God will always know any attempts to Rules Lawyer for one's personal benefit.
 Don't try it."